s-shchekoldin/jsonParser/README.md

 This is a demonstration of using the json-parsing example.
-The code (json.h and json.cc) was automatically generated using vProto at https://cgen.dev The application demonstrates operation in 2 modes: jsonFullFlow or jsonMaxPerf. testRapidJson - is used as a benchmark for performance comparison.
+The code (json.h and json.cc) was automatically generated using vProto at https://cgen.dev The application demonstrates operation in 2 modes: jsonFullFlow or jsonMaxPerf.
 - ***jsonFullFlow*** streaming processing (any data fragmentation, data can arrive byte by byte, result will be same)
 - ***jsonMaxPerf*** lack of fragmentation support (std::string_view) achieving maximum performance in this mode
+- ***testRapidJson*** is used as a benchmark for performance comparison.

+The *jsonMaxPerf* mode works 2.5-3 times faster than RapidJson.
+Alson, recommended to use fprofile with test data to achieve maximum perfomance (example in Makefile).
 The application uses input test data from 'input.txt', outputs the result to the file 'output.txt' and report in 'valgrind.txt'.

 ![](json.png)